pa4080/spasov-me/README.md

 ## Todo

-- [ ] Copy the Home page editable version prom the old repo
+- [x] Copy the Home page editable version prom the old repo
-- [ ] Copy the files page from the old repo
+- [x] Copy the files page from the old repo
+- [ ] Apply the styles to the files page
+- [ ] Add page form
+  - [x] Change the image input to dropdown from files
+  - [ ] Change the schema of the PageObject?
+  - [ ] Add a switch to choose is the page public or not...
 - [ ] Copy the contact page from Animated-portfolio
 - [ ] Add the project as GitHub repo and deploy to Vercel
 - [ ] Manage the menu items via the pages feed...
-- [ ] Yhe footer icons active SVG icons
+- [ ] The footer icons active SVG icons

 ## References